wongsingfo/shift-pl/README.md

 ### Type Erasure

+## Division of Work

++ Renze Chen: Frontend
+  + Syntax/Parsing
+  + Type Inference
++ Chengke Wang: Backend
+  + CPS Transformation
+  + Evaluation

 ## References

-[1] Asai and Uehara, Selective CPS Transformation for Shift and Reset [PEPM ’18]
+[1] Asai and Uehara.
+Selective CPS Transformation for Shift and Reset [PEPM '18]

-[2] Asai and Kameyama, Polymorphic Delimited Continuations [APLAS '07]
+[2] Asai and Kameyama.
+Polymorphic Delimited Continuations [APLAS '07]

-[3] Asai and Kiselyov, Introduction to Programming with Shift and Reset [Tutorial]
+[3] Asai and Kiselyov.
+Introduction to Programming with Shift and Reset [Tutorial]

-[4] Representing Control: A Study of the CPS transformation
+[4] Danvy and Filinski.
+Representing Control: A Study of the CPS transformation [1991]

-[5] Asai, On Typing Delimited Continuations: Three New Solutions to the Printf Problem ['07]
+[5] Asai.
+On Typing Delimited Continuations: Three New Solutions to the Printf Problem ['07]

-[6] A Functional Abstraction of Typed Context
+[6] Danvy and Filinski.
+A Functional Abstraction of Typed Context [1989]

-[7] Capturing the Future by Replaying the Past (Functional Pearl)
+[7] Koppel.
+Capturing the Future by Replaying the Past.
+Proc.
+ACM Program.
+Lang., Vol. 2, No. ICFP, Article 76 ['18]

-[8] Demystifying Differentiable Programming: Shift/Reset the Penultimate Backpropagator
+[8] Fei Wang and Xilun Wu.
+Demystifying Differentiable Programming: Shift/Reset the Penultimate Backpropagator ['19]